mezzio/mezzio-swoole/docs/book/logging.md

 ```

 If using the provided factory (`RequestHandlerSwooleRunnerFactory`) &amp; which
-is the default when using the functionality with Expressive &amp; you can
+is the default when using the functionality with Mezzio &amp; you can
 provide the logger via the `Psr\Log\LoggerInterface` service.